Formatting Image - Ignore Formatting Image - Ignore

 Greetings in Korean:

-Here is our list of hellos and goodbyes in Korean.
-You can also view this list with translations from English to Korean.
+Words in bold added during the last update.
+You can also view this list of greetings from English to Korean.

 Annyeong ➔ Hello (informal)